top of page

 Timeline: All year

-The Discovery Cube offers a Teen Volunteer Program in both Orange County and Los Angeles for high school students interested in STEM fields.
-Participants will have the opportunity to gain hands-on experience, develop leadership skills, and engage with the museum's visitors through interactive exhibits and educational programs.
+While not exactly a high school internship, the Discovery Cube’s Teen Volunteer Program in both Orange County and Los Angeles provides opportunities for high school students interested in STEM fields.
+Teen Volunteers gain hands-on experience, develop leadership skills, and engage with the museum’s visitors through interactive exhibits and educational programs.

 How to Find Companies to Reach Out to for a High School Internship